This article summarizes what the Bible says about money, wealth, riches and poverty.

 What good will it be for a man if he gains the whole world, yet forfeits his soul?
 Or what can a man give in exchange for his soul?
 (NIV, Matthew 16:26)

-People who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge men into ruin and destruction.
+Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction.
 For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.
-But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.
-(NIV, 1 Timothy 6:9-11)
+(TNIV, 1 Timothy 6:9-11, emphasis added)

 'You shall not oppress your neighbor, nor rob him.
 The wages of a hired man are not to remain with you all night until morning.
 (NAS, Leviticus 19:13)